Chemical-related injuries and illnesses are preventable.

 Spotting chemicals at work

 Chemicals do not always come in pre-packaged containers.
-Some are harder to spot because they are created and released by work activities or equipment.
+Some are harder to spot because they are created and released by work activities or from process equipment.
 For example:

 - Exhaust from fuel-powered vehicles or equipment (e.g., propane-powered forklifts or air compressors)

-- Particles from hazardous liquids or solid materials created by spraying, grinding, or welding.
+- Particles in the air coming from hazardous liquids or solid materials during spraying, grinding, or welding.

 Get prepared before you walk through your workplace to spot chemicals.
 Use a job hazard analysis (JHA), Workplace Hazards & Solutions Worksheet, or some other resource to keep track of what you find and note any necessary safety precautions.

-If you aren’t sure whether a chemical is hazardous, check information on required safety data sheets (SDSs) or material safety data sheets (MSDSs) and product labels.
-Request SDSs and labels from distributors or manufacturers if you don't have one.
+If you aren’t sure whether a chemical is hazardous, check information on required safety data sheets (SDSs) and product labels.
+Request a current SDS and label from distributors or manufacturers if you don't have them.

 Chemicals in the air

-Check to see if chemicals can be released into the air as vapor, liquid or solid particles, or gas by work activities (e.g., spraying, sanding, welding), processes (e.g., combustion, evaporation, fermentation), or equipment (e.g., metal plating tanks, industrial mixers and conveyors).
+Check to see if chemicals can be released into the air as vapor, liquid or solid particles, or as a gas during work activities (e.g., spraying, sanding, welding), processes (e.g., combustion, evaporation, fermentation), or from equipment (e.g., metal plating tanks, industrial mixers and conveyors).

-Hazardous chemicals in the air would necessitate additional safety measures when workers’ exposures are above a Permissible Exposure Limit (PEL) .
+Chemicals in the air that are possibly hazardous are called “airborne contaminants” and regulated under the Air Contaminants rule, Chapter 296-841 WAC.
+Airborne contaminants would necessitate additional safety measures when workers’ exposures are above the regulated limit for the chemical (called a permissible exposure limit or PEL).
 Depending on the chemical, you may be required to:

 - Conduct exposure monitoring of workers' exposures.